DxDeathstrike/Facebook-Auto-Reporter/README.md

 ## Usage
 1. Download the Files of Repository.
 2. Make sure download is successful and opens.
+3. Double Click `fbautoreporter.exe` to Launch.
-3. Enter your Facebook email and password when prompted.
+4. Enter your Facebook email and password when prompted.
-4. Enter the Facebook account URL you wish to report.
+5. Enter the Facebook account URL you wish to report.
-5. Enter the number of reports to submit (0 for infinite).
+6. Enter the number of reports to submit (0 for infinite).
-6. Enter a delay in seconds between actions (recommended if you have slow internet or encounter issues) or 0 if normal.
+7. Enter a delay in seconds between actions (recommended if you have slow internet or encounter issues) or 0 if normal.

 The script will log in, navigate to the target account, and begin submitting reports automatically.
 Progress and status messages will be printed in the terminal.